OpenNebula/hosted-cloud-ionos/README.md

 # OpenNebula on IONOS Cloud

 Deployment and configuration specific to IONOS Cloud.
-This repo is following the structure [engineering-deploy](https://github.com/OpenNebula/engineering-deploy).
+This repo is extends on the [one-deploy-validation](https://github.com/OpenNebula/one-deploy-validation).

 ## Requirements